igij01/CS-180-Group-Project-001-2/update_log.md

   contains the information to be written, you have to implement a way for the server to know which client it's talking to
-* Non-blocking mode(NOT enabled by default) greatly speeds up the server by freeing them from waiting for the data to be processed, so it can process other request and send the data once they are ready
+* Non-blocking mode(NOT enabled by default) greatly speeds up the server by freeing them from waiting for the data to be processed, so it can process other protocolRequestType and send the data once they are ready
 * Scalable since there's only a few threads(the main selection loop and a few thread used to notify the update to users) so it won't overwhelm the OS scheduler
 * In order to achieve those functionalities, however, the only medium available are primitive type buffers, and